nazim98/amal-tech-repair/README.md

 Welcome to the GitHub repository for the CSCI 4311 final assessment on flutter mobile application development.
 This document contains the detailed breakdown of contributions from each team member.

-### Title
+### Title: Amal Tech Repair
-Amal Tech Repair = Amal Tech Repair is a mobile application that provides on-demand technical repair services for a variety of consumer electronics and gadgets.
+Amal Tech Repair is a mobile application that provides on-demand technical repair services for a variety of consumer electronics and gadgets.
 The app connects users with a network of certified and vetted repair technicians who can visit the user's location and perform repairs for a range of devices, including smartphones, tablets, laptops, smart home devices, and more.